Smetana, Texas

 Smetana is an unincorporated community in Brazos County, in the U.S. state of Texas.
 According to the Handbook of Texas, the community had a population of 80 in 2000.
 It is located within the Bryan-College Station metropolitan area.

-History

-The area in what is known as Smetana today was first settled by Bohemian families in the early 1880s.
-A small store was in operation in 1885.
-A post office was established at Smetana in 1896 and remained in operation until 1906.
-There were four businesses, several scattered homes, and two separate cemeteries for Black and White people in 1941.
-Its population was 50 from the 1930s to the 1940s, shrank to 20 in 1962, but then grew to 80 in 1990 and remained there through 2000.
-This was due to the growth of the Bryan-College Station area and Texas A&M University.
-There were three businesses, two cemeteries, and two community centers in Smetana in 1980 and by the end of that decade, it had two restaurants and a grocery store.

 Geography

 Smetana is located on Texas State Highway 21 and U.S. Route 190, 6 mi west of Bryan in Brazos County.

 Education

 Smetana had its own school in 1885 and gained another one in 1941.
 The Texas A&M Research and Extension Center, also known as the Old Bryan Army Airfield, is located one mile west of Smetana.
 Today, the community is served by the Bryan Independent School District.